Bowen-Zhao999/IS-477/README.md

 ## Data cleaning: [max 1000 words] Summarize the data cleaning operations you performed and explain how each operation addressed specific data quality issues in your datasets.

+Our data cleaning process was executed entirely in python, utilizing a robust pipeline to transform raw, fragmented health reports and financial APIs into a refined analytical dataset.
+The following operations were performed to address specific structural and qualitative issues:

+1. Longitudinal Integration of COVID-19 Data
+The JHU COVID-19 repository stores data as individual daily snapshots.
+To create a usable timeline, we utilized the os library to iterate through the directory, filtering specifically for files containing "2021."
+We read each CSV into a list of DataFrames and used pd.concat() to merge them into a single global 2021 master file.
+For the issues address, we solved the data fragmentation issue, transforming hundreds of isolated files into a continuous longitudinal time-series.

+2. Temporal Standardization and Delta Calculations
+The raw JHU data provides cumulative totals, which are unsuitable for analyzing daily market volatility.
+We converted the `Date` column to `datetime` objects and sorted by `Province_State` and `Date`.
+We then applied `.groupby('Province_State').diff()` to the `Confirmed` and `Deaths` columns to generate `New_Confirmed` and `New_Deaths`.
+This corrected the cumulative bias.
+By calculating the daily "delta," we were able to measure the actual velocity of the pandemic rather than just the total volume, which is essential for correlation with daily stock returns.

+3. National Aggregation and Logical Clipping
+After calculating state-level changes, we needed a unified U.S. metric to compare against national stock exchanges.
+We grouped the data by `Date` and summed the new cases/deaths.
+Furthermore, we used `.clip(lower=0)` on the resulting columns.
+This addressed geospatial granularity and reporting anomalies.
+Occasionally, state-level adjustments resulted in negative daily values; "clipping" ensured that our model wasn't skewed by nonsensical negative infection counts.

+4. Market-Syncing (The "Next Trading Day" Logic)
+A critical challenge was that COVID-19 data is reported 7 days a week, while stock markets only operate on business days.
+We defined a custom function, `assign_trading_day`, which mapped weekend health metrics to the next available trading date.
+We then re-aggregated the COVID-19 stats based on these trading windows and used an `inner merge` to join with the `yfinance` data.
+This solved the temporal misalignment(the "weekend gap").
+Instead of simply dropping weekend health data, we consolidated it into the Monday market open, reflecting how investors actually process news that accumulates over a weekend.

+5. Normalization and Feature Engineering
+To prepare the data for the Ordinary Least Squares (OLS) regression models seen in the final code blocks, we had to normalize different scales.
+Our tasks involves, calculating 7-day and 14-day rolling means to smooth out reporting "noise" (weekend lags).
+We also converted infection and mortality rates into Z-scores (`Infection_Z`, `Mortality_Z`).
+We then created a weighted feature ($0.3 \times \text{Infection} + 0.7 \times \text{Mortality}$) to provide a single metric of pandemic "dread.", and we converted raw stock prices into `pct_change()` (returns).
+These operations addressed variance and scale disparity.
+By converting raw numbers into standardized indices and percentage returns, we ensured that the regression model would not be biased toward variables with larger raw magnitudes (like total cases) over smaller ones (like stock price changes).

+6. Handling Missing Financial Data
+In the final stages, we audited the merged dataset for remaining nulls.
+We used `.dropna()` specifically on our feature set (`Severity_Index`, `Infection_Momentum`) before fitting the OLS model.
+This ensured mathematical validity for our statistical models, as scikit-learn and statsmodels cannot process `NaN` values during regression fitting.

 ## Findings: [~500 words] Description of any findings including numeric results and/or visualizations.